OWASP/owasp-masvs/README.md

 ## Other Formats

 See the [latest release](https://github.com/OWASP/owasp-masvs/releases/latest).
-Else you can export it yoursef in [other formats](tools/README.md#other-formats).
+Else you can export it yourself in [other formats](tools/README.md#other-formats).

 ## Table-of-Contents